The Rising are:

 Chris Logan: Guitars, Banjo, Mandolin

-The name comes from a Bruce Springsteen album that has and continues to inspire all members of the band.
+Their name however, comes from a Bruce Springsteen album that has and continues to inspire all members of the band

 “A glorious amalgamation of Rock, Country and Folk” – Jim Gellatly (XFM/Amazing Radio)

 “If your after big songs with big choruses then you could do little better” – R2 Magazine

 “Choruses and tunes which aim for anthem status..
 The Rising are definitely a band to watch.” – Golden Plec

 “Anthemic choruses and a sound that fans of Keith Urban and Lady Antebellum will love” – Hotpress Magazine

 “This impressive song from The Rising is sure to make a lasting impression on its listener.
 With a contemporary vibe, bubbling banjo undercurrents and guitar-driven arrangement reminiscent of one of Keith Urban’s many hits, this one is sure to do well.” – Maverick Magazine